goodhamgupta/SERUM/README.md

 # SERUM
-SERUM is a simple System Resources Monitor coded in shell(BASH).
+SERUM(unsuitable acronym) is a simple System Resources Monitor coded in shell(BASH).
 ****************************************************************************************************************************************
                                                       SERUM
 ****************************************************************************************************************************************